By LIAT COLLINS

 The prize-winning might be unprecedented, but the filmmaker's focus is nothing new.
 As we say over here, Baseret hazeh hayinu ("We've been in that movie"), used to connote a feeling of deja vu.

-Still, the country is obviously growing up: Yossi & Jagger, the 2002 movie about the homosexual love affair between two IDF officers serving on the Lebanese border, is a different world (or a "different opera" - opera aheret - as the Hebrew puts it) to the 1976 comic cult classic Givat Halfon Eina Ona (Givat Halfon Doesn't Answer) in which the love affairs were straight farce.
+Still, the country is obviously growing up: Yossi & Jagger, the 2002 movie about a homosexual love affair between two IDF officers serving on the Lebanese border, is a different world (or a "different opera" - opera aheret - as the Hebrew puts it) to the 1976 comic cult classic Givat Halfon Eina Ona (Givat Halfon Doesn't Answer) in which the love affairs were straight farce.

 But at least we can still laugh at ourselves.
 As Ruvik Rosenthal's seminal Dictionary of Israeli Slang sums it up under the entry for blue movie (seret kachol): "Why does a Polaniya [a Jewish mother of any ethnic background] watch a blue movie all the way through?
 Because perhaps they'll get married in the end."